coveo/source.coveo.com/_posts/2016-11-25-taming-the-coveo-usage-analytics-platform-and-coveo-reveal.md

 ## Is Reveal enabled, and if so what is its impact so far?

 Reveal is always a big value driver for any discussion with our clients, especially with the Marketing folks.
 In a nutshell, when presented with a machine-learning solution able to understand the Usage Analytics data and automatically modify the relevance of several search functions without any human input, the positive impact Reveal can have on content management and overall enhancement of the user experience goes without saying.
 That being said, Client X was still uncertain of the actual impact Reveal had in THEIR environment, understandably so.
 Reveal doesn’t drastically change the output of the queries performed upon activation, at least not immediately.
-Reveal feeds on the data gathered by the Usage Analytics platform, and detects trends before being able to have a positive impact on the search output.
-We estimate at approximately 3 months (variable depending on the volume of activity with Coveo) the time required for Reveal to have an optimal impact on query suggestion, result relevance, and item recommendation.
+Reveal has to feed on the data gathered by the usage analytics platform, as it needs to detect trends before having a positive impact on the search output.
+We estimate at approximately 3 months the time required for Reveal to have an optimal impact on query suggestion, result relevance, and item recommendation (variable depending on the volume of activity with Coveo).
 Nonetheless, Client X’s question remained.

 The first step to validate the impact of Reveal is to confirm the activation of this feature through the creation of a Reveal model in a Pipeline.
 This step is fairly simple, as one can confirm in a glimpse if a model using Reveal is enabled or not, as visible on image A and B. Simply go under the **Pipeline** section of the **Search** tab, and click on whichever pipeline is currently used to see if Reveal is activated or not, and which features it powers.